DZRJ-DTV: Return to independent broadcasting (2018–present)

 In May 2018, Solar Entertainment launched its own premium digital terrestrial TV service Easy TV.
 When the service promoted ETC and most of Solar's operated and distributed channels, 2nd Avenue was not included into the lineup.
 Solar and RJTV later announced their plans for the channel: 2nd Avenue would end all regularly scheduled programming (coinciding the mid-season break of US Television's primetime programming) and terrestrial transmission by June 5, while provincial cable and satellite providers would be provided with a lifeline service until June 30 featuring marathons of the channel's former inventory; after June 5, RJTV's affiliation deal with Solar would expire and would return to independence.

 The new RJTV, now known as RJ DigiTV began airing at 12 midnight of June 5, with TV Shop Philippines as its first program to air during the test broadcast, followed by re-run of some of the local programs from RJTV's vast video library, including Pinoy Wrestling, classic programs aired on the station and RJ's concert specials.
 RJAM and RJFM's programs were also aired on the new channel.
 During its initial run, RJDigiTV operated 24/7.

 Originally scheduled in July 2018, RJTV relaunched on January 3, 2019, with the first 2 subchannels, the main RJTV channel and Oras ng Himala channel, and later, the TeleRadyo channels of their sister radio stations DZRJ-AM and DZRJ-FM.
-It became the 2nd television station in the Philippines to end its analog transmission and went full-blown on its digital television broadcasts, using the ISDB-T digital TV system (more than a year after Light TV 33, though it still beams on analog through its provincial UHF stations) in 2021.
+It became the 2nd television station in the Philippines to end its analog transmission and went full-blown on its digital television broadcasts, using the ISDB-Tb digital TV system (more than a year after Light TV 33, though it still beams on analog through its provincial UHF stations) in 2021.